sugi-chan/dsb_unet/README.md

 1/25: Running generator unet on normalized data, also added functionality to save after every run.
 Need to test how runs with high mean IOU scores perform.

 1/29: training models using normalized data per the competition kernal i cited earlier.
-One simpler unet closer to the paper publication and one deeper one.
+One simpler unet closer to the paper publication and one deeper one. (simpler Unet stopped learning at around .039 needs to get to around .028.
+Running deeper Unet
   I will also start experimenting with Mask R-CNNs (regional CNNs) since they have proven effective when used by other individuals in this competition. for now I am testing the implementation found here (https://github.com/karolmajek/Mask_RCNN) while also cheacking the official keras one.

+2/1 Training modified Unet and LinkNet

 ## Further Testing/TODO List
 - Test code for LinkNet (https://github.com/nickhitsai/LinkNet-Keras/blob/master/linknet.py)